 When WhatsApp was down for a few hours last Friday (November 3), Facebook timelines were filled with panic posts by people unable to communicate on WhatsApp.
 Snapchat is reported to be down at the point of writing and again, there is frenzy over the outage.
-Continue reading “5 things to do when your social media platform is down”

 While voice interaction remains the primary communication channel in contact centres, the concept of an omni-channel is gaining popularity in Asia-Pacific, according to Frost & Sullivan.